xopt-org/Xopt/README.md

 ```

 ### VSCode
 The source control integration packaged with VSCode requires additional configuration.
-Git commands are run in the integrated terminal, which does not inherit the Python interpreter configured with the VSCode project.
+Git commands are run in the integrated terminal, which does not inherit the Python interpreter configured with the VSCode project thus breaking the pre-commit hooks.
 The integration terminal can be configured to use the conda Python environment by including a `.env` file in your project repository:

 ```
 #!/usr/bin/bash